30 minute breaks – Canada Labour Code, part III – Division I - 802-1-IPG-100

 Effective date: September 1, 2019

-1. Subject
+Subject

 Note: This IPG does not apply to classes of employees who were granted an exemption and/or modification to specific provisions as per the Exemptions from and Modifications to Hours of Work Provisions Regulations.

-- break - 169.1
+• break - 169.1

-3. Interpretation
+Interpretation

 "Consecutive hours" refers to hours that follow one another without interruption.

-The Code provides at least one break every 5 consecutive hours of work, of a minimum duration of 30 minutes.
+The Code provides at least 1 break during every 5 consecutive hours of work, of a minimum duration of 30 minutes.
 Essentially, the break must be taken before the 5 hours are up (4.5 hours of work and 30-minute break).
 Thus, the break cannot be split (for example into two 15-minute breaks).

-Generally, the 30-minute break cannot be postponed or cancelled, even if the employee specifically requests it.
-However, the Code provides for an exception that enables the employer to postpone an employee's break.
-That exception only applies when the employee is required to work to deal with a situation that the employer could not have reasonably foreseen and that presents or could reasonably be expected to present an imminent or serious threat under paragraphs 169.1(2)(a), (b) or (c).
-To ensure that the exception is applicable, the employer must conduct the test in IPG 091 to 094.
-If the exception is determined not to be applicable, the employer may not request that the employee work during his 30-minute break.
+Every employee and student intern is entitled to 30-minute breaks, except for employees who are excluded from the Code's hours of work provisions, namely employees who are directors or heads, or exercise management functions, or architects, dentists, engineers, lawyers and medical doctors.
+However, the Code provides for an exception for certain classes of employees.
+That exception does not apply to student interns and only applies when an employee is required to work to deal with a situation that the employer could not have reasonably foreseen and that presents, or could reasonably be expected to present, an imminent or serious threat under paragraphs 169.1(2)(a), (b) or (c) of the Code.
+To ensure that the exception is applicable, the employer must conduct the test in IPGs 091 to 094.
+If the exception is not applicable, the employer may not request that the employee work during his 30-minute break.

 Example 1

-An armoured truck driver transporting securities would be entitled to his 30-minute break in his first 5 consecutive hours of work.
+An armoured truck driver transporting securities would be entitled to his 30-minute break during his first 5 consecutive hours of work.
 However, for obvious reasons, the employer may request that he remain in the truck while taking his break.
 In that case, he must be paid.

 Example 2